 I couldn't and wouldn't trust anyone but Alex and his team

 I had my booking in with Louise, the Rainbow Clinic midwife, and met with Alex again.
-We discussed my care plan.
-It was effectively the same as last time.
+We discussed my care plan, which was effectively the same as last time.

 The Rainbow Clinic had progressed so much